mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 2. Compile the source code from all branches
 3. Setup and launch a PBS job to run the simulations in parallel.
 When `benchcab` launches the PBS job, it will print out the job ID to the terminal.
 You can check the status of the job with `qstat`. `benchcab` will not warn you when the simulations are over.

+!!! tip "Expected output"

+    You can see [an example of the expected output](expected_output.md) printed out to the screen by `benchcab run` to check if the tool has worked as expected.

-For help on the available options for `benchcab`:
+For help on the **available options** for `benchcab`:

 ```bash
 benchcab -h
 ```

 !!!
-Tip
+Tip "Running parts of the workflow"
     It is possible to run each step of the workflow separately using sub-commands for `benchcab`.
 Refer to the help message to learn more.

 ## Directory structure and files